FactoryXCode/MfPack/MfPack/Samples/SinkWriterToEncodeVideoSample/Example3/README.md

-# SinkWriterToEncodeVideoSample Sample 3.
+# SinkWriterToEncodeVideo Sample 3.

-Version: X 3.1.7
+Version: X 3.1.8

 A VCL-based Delphi-application to encode a series of images with an audio file to video using the Windows Media Foundation API.